-In addition, in October 2014, Mr. Chandler was appointed to serve on the board of directors and the audit committee of one of our customers.
-For the year ended December 31, 2016, subsidiaries of this customer made compression service payments to us of approximately \$8.5 million.
+In October 2014, Mr. Chandler was appointed to serve on the board of directors and the audit committee of one of our customers.
+During the period of Mr. Chandler's directorship for the year ended December 31, 2017, subsidiaries of this customer made compression service payments to us of approximately \$5.7 million.
 The board of directors of our general partner made a determination that the relationship with this customer did not preclude the independence of Mr. Chandler.